ventsislavVidulov/meme-world/README.md

-## meme-world
+# meme-world

-# to use the project you must have installed mongoDB
+## !
+Important - to use the project you must have installed mongoDB

+## Instalation
+1. Download the project
+2. Open it whit Visual Studio Code